 The Banff Mineral Springs Hospital provides quality, responsive medical services, including emergency, specialized orthopedic, plastic and vascular surgery, continuing care and primary care to the local community and visitors from around the world.

 The Sisters of St. Martha were amazing women dedicated to delivering high-quality health care services to the community of Banff, the residents of the Bow Valley and tourists who visited Banff National Park.
 These women were entrepreneurs.
 In 1938, they signed a contract to provide physical therapy treatments as well as use of the hot mineral waters for Worker’s Compensation Board patients from various parts of the province.
 In doing so, the Sisters helped increase hospital revenue.
 The Sisters also established a School of Nursing and developed stringent standards of excellence for the care they provided.

-The relationship between the people of this community and the Sisters of Saint Martha was one of respect and caring.
+The relationship between the people of the Banff community and the Sisters of St. Martha was one of respect and caring.
 The Sisters describe their relationship as a “covenant to work together for the health of the community.”
-For sixty-seven years, the Sisters and the people of Banff wove “an unbroken thread of support, cooperation and collaboration.”

-Today, we are grateful to the Sisters of Saint Martha for their dedication of service and ministry to the sick and elderly.
+We are grateful to the Sisters of Saint Martha for their dedication of service and ministry to the sick and elderly.
 We applaud them for their establishment of clinical excellence and expertise and honour the opportunity to carry on not only the healing mission of Jesus, but also their entrepreneurial spirit.
-For the relationship that was established and continues with the people of this community, we acknowledge the Sisters.
 The standard of health care in Banff is what it is today because of the Sister’s influence – we cherish the memories they have given us.

-Today, the hospital’s staff and community are committed to continuing the work and privilege of healing that was carried out by the Sisters for so many decades.
-Their legacy continues as we work to realize our vision of being a “Centre of Excellence for Specialty Surgical and Emergency Care” while meeting the healthcare needs of our local community and beyond.
+Today, the hospital’s staff and community are committed to continuing the work of healing carried out by the Sisters for so many decades.
+Their legacy continues as we work to realize our vision of being a centre of excellence for specialty surgical and emergency care while meeting the healthcare needs of our local community and beyond.

 Art For Life